Congestion-Aware Routing, Rebalancing, and Charging Scheduling for Electric Autonomous Mobility-on-Demand System: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we proposed a solution approach to congestion-aware routing problems considering traveling, rebalancing, and charging scheduling for AEMoD system.
+This paper proposed a solution approach to congestion-aware routing problems considering traveling, rebalancing, and charging scheduling for E-AMoD system.
 The idea is to solve the routing problem, examine energy constraints along the given path, and re-route in case charging is needed.
 We validated the effectiveness of our approach through simulation.

 Ongoing work considers microscopic phenomena using connected and automated vehicles \cite{chalaki2020TCST,chalaki2020TITS,Malikopoulos2020} in a scaled environment \cite{Beaver2020DemonstrationCity}.
 Future work should consider incorporating the energy constraints into the optimization problem, as well as finding an optimal loop in terms of charging scheduling.